chatox/networks-science-course/upf/upf-evaluation.md

 #### 2.2.2.
 Delivering your code

 Your code is delivered as a self-contained Python notebook.
-This notebook should be readable and understandable on its own by a person familiar with networks science.
+This notebook should be readable and understandable on its own by a person familiar with the course's topic.
 Think of the notebook as a report in which you tell a story, and tell that story well and professionally.

 Remember to identify the authorship and date of your code.
 Include as many markdown cells between code cells as needed to explain what you are doing and what we are looking at.